pepstock-org/Charba-Wiki/docs/Annotation.md

 ## Activation

-The annotation plugin is injected directly into document.
+The annotation plugin is injected directly in the document.

 The plugin ID is a constant everywhere available, `AnnotationPlugin.ID`, in [AnnotationPlugin](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/annotation/AnnotationPlugin.html) entry point.